ykfir/mooqita_project1/README.md

 # mooqita_project1

-Creating file with random strings, sorting it, eliminate all strings starting with 'A' or 'a' and input the remaining strings into a new file.
+Creating file with random strings, sorting it, remove all strings starting with 'A' or 'a' and input the remaining strings into a new file.

 1) Explain the process how you create the lines in your file ?